acsone/product-variant/invoice_product_variant_configurator/README.rst

 Invoice Product Variant Configurator
 ====================================

-Product variant configurator on invoice lines
+Product variant configurator on invoice lines.

 Installation
 ============

-To install this module, you need to:

-#.
-Do this ...
+There is no specific installation instructions for this module.

 Configuration
 =============

-To configure this module, you need to:

-#.
-Go to ...
+The module is usable without configuration.
+On invoice forms, when adding or modifying lines, the user can specify attribute values so the system will select the correct product automatically, or propose to create a new product variant if no corresponding variant exists.

+With this module, it is best to set the "Variant creations" option on product templates to "Don't create them automatically".

 Usage
 =====

-To use this module, you need to:

-#.
-Go to ...

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot